Cha Bum-kun

 Cha Bum-kun (/ko/ or /ko/ /ko/; born 22 May 1953) is a South Korean former football manager and player.
 A forward, he was nicknamed Tscha Bum or "Cha Boom" in Germany because of his name and thunderous ball striking ability.
-He showed explosive pace and powerful shots.
-He is widely regarded as one of the greatest Asian footballers of all time.
+Known for his explosive pace and finishing, he is widely regarded as one of the greatest Asian footballers of all time.

-In 1972, Cha had been capped for the South Korea national team as the youngest player of the time at the age of 18.
+In 1972, Cha was capped for the South Korea national team as the youngest player of the time at the age of 18.
 He is the youngest player to ever reach 100 international caps in the world at 24 years and 35 days, (Note: In 2013, when Cha's 121 international caps was being recognised, FIFA introduced him as the youngest player to accumulate 100 caps at 24 years and 139 days (vs. Kuwait, 9 October 1977).
 Afterwards, his record was shortened to 24 years and 35 days (vs. Hong Kong, 26 June 1977) according to the list of his 136 caps updated recently, and can be seen as 24 years and 65 days (vs. Malaysia, 26 July 1977) when excluding six Olympic qualifiers by the rule of FIFA.) and the all-time leading goalscorer of the South Korean national team with 58 goals.
 After dominating Asian competitions including the 1978 Asian Games, he left for West Germany and played for Eintracht Frankfurt and Bayer Leverkusen.
 He scored a total of 121 goals in two Bundesliga clubs, and won the UEFA Cup with each team.

 After his retirement, he opened a football academy to develop youth players in South Korea, and managed the national team for the 1998 FIFA World Cup.